craftypixeldesigns/CPSC-Degree/README.md

 # CPSC-Degree
-An Information Visualization project on the UofC CPSC Degree
+Helping students and staff at the University of Calgary better understand the CPSC degree.

+Interested in the design process?
+Read the [case study](https://medium.com/@missCarrieMah/understanding-degrees-through-better-visualizations-fec3319b7daa)

-Instructions on how to run:
+**Instructions on how to run**:
 * Downloaded: Run `cpscnetwork.html` on Google Chrome
 * Online: Go to http://misscarriemah.github.io/CPSC-Degree/ - optimal on Google Chrome & a desktop